majhe/VMware-Community-Orchestration-Tool-VMCOT-/README.md

    - **C:\Windows\System32\WindowsPowerShell\v1.0\Modules** (this is my personal prefered method, all users will be able to run the application).
    - **C:\Program Files (x86)\VMware\Infrastructure\PowerCLI\Modules**
    - **C:\Users\%USERNAME%\Documents\WindowsPowerShell\Modules**

+1. Make sure to replace "vcenter01p.domain.local" with your vcenter hostname.
+This needs to be changed on the following files:
+   - **VMCOT.Powershell.functions_helper.psm1** (Line 16 & Line 17)
+   - **VMCOT.Powershell.functions_gui.psm1** (Line 31)

+1. Important: If your vCenter uses a Self-Signed Certificate (which is usually the case), make sure to run the following command on your PowerCLI Session:
+   - **Set-PowerCLIConfiguration -InvalidCertificateAction Ignore -Confirm:$false**

 1. ***CAUTION WHILE USING THIS TOOL IS ADVICED***: Make sure to read all the instructions provided.
 If this tool is not used in an appropiate way, you might be at risk of impacting your infrastructure.
 Doing your own research is always adviced also.